 Periodic capture of calibrated data from professional multispectral sensors offers insights into crop health regardless of illumination changes, giving you the needed data to derive quantitative trends.

-A quality drone and multispectral camera system can detect disease and stress early (sometimes before it is visible from the ground or with standard color cameras).
+A quality of big drone and multispectral camera system can detect disease and stress early (sometimes before it is visible from the ground or with standard color cameras).
 Use this information, coupled with proven agronomic methods, to focus your treatment plans.

 Use drone maps, digital surface models, and terrain models for irrigation and drainage management.
 Multispectral data can also help identify leaky irrigation pipes or areas that need more water.